ariamj/Big2-Game/README.md

 - As a user, I want to be able to select the number of players playing in the game
 - As a user, I want to be able to play a hand on the table
 - As a user, I want to both add and remove chips from my drawer
-- As a user, I want to both view the cards in my hand and the current cards/hand on the table
+- As a user, I want to both view my cards, and the current cards/hand on the table